-The cash activities associated with our leases for the three and nine-month periods ending March 2, 2024 and February 25, 2023, were as follows (in thousands):
+The cash activities associated with our leases for the three month periods ended August 31, 2024 and nine-month periods ending March 2, 2024 and February 25, 2023 September 2, 2023, were as follows (in thousands):

-Cash Flow Source Classification Three Months Ended

-March 2, 2024 February 25, 2023

-Operating cash flows from operating leases

-Operating activities \$ 354 \$ 150

-Cash Flow Source Classification Nine Months Ended

-March 2, 2024 February 25, 2023

-Operating cash flows from operating leases

-Operating activities \$ 977 \$ 646
+Cash Flow Source Classification Three Months Ended Classification Three Months Ended March 2, 2024 February 25, 2023 August 31, 2024 September 2, 2023 Operating cash flows from operating leases Operating activities \$ 354 \$ 150 Operating activities \$ 353 \$ 111 Nine Months Ended Cash Flow Source Classification March 2, 2024 Classification August 31, 2024 March 2, 2024 February 25, 2023 September 2, 2023 Operating cash flows from operating leases Operating activities \$ 977 \$ 646

-7. INCOME TAXES
+7.8.
+INCOME TAXES

-We recorded an income tax provision of \$

-0.1 million and \$

-5.3 million for the first nine months of fiscal 2024 and the first nine months of fiscal 2023, respectively.
-The effective income tax rate during the first nine months of fiscal 2024 was a tax provision of

-39.2 % as compared to a tax provision of

-22.5 % during the first nine months of fiscal 2023.
-The difference in rate during the first nine months of fiscal 2024 as compared to the first nine months of fiscal 2023 reflects changes in our geographical distribution of income, which is primarily driven by a decrease in U.S. earnings for fiscal 2024 and the state income tax provision, as well as the U.S. research and development credits.
-The

-39.2 % effective income tax rate differs from the federal statutory rate of

-21 % as a result of our geographical distribution of income, which is primarily driven by a decrease in U.S. earnings for fiscal 2024, state income tax provision and the U.S. research and development credit.
+We recorded an income tax provision of \$0.1 million and \$5.30.4 million for the first nine three months of fiscal 2024 2025 and the first nine three months of fiscal 2023 2024, respectively.
+The effective income tax rate during the first nine three months of fiscal 2024 2025 was a tax provision of 39.2 9.0% as compared to a tax provision of 22.5 23.7% during the first nine three months of fiscal 2023 2024.
+The difference in rate during the first nine three months of fiscal 2024 2025 as compared to the first nine three months of fiscal 2023 2024 reflects changes in our geographical distribution of income (loss), which is primarily driven by a decrease in U.S. earnings for fiscal 2024 2025 and the state income tax provision, as well as an increase in the utilization of U.S. research and development credits.
+The 39.2 9.0% effective income tax rate differs from the federal statutory rate of 21% as a result of our geographical distribution of income which is primarily driven by a decrease in U.S. earnings for fiscal 2024, state income tax provision and (loss), as well as the utilization of U.S. research and development credit credits.

 In the normal course of business, we are subject to examination by taxing authorities throughout the world.
-Generally, years prior to fiscal 2019 are closed for examination under the statute of limitation for U.S. federal, U.S. state and local or non-U.S. tax jurisdictions.
-Our primary foreign tax jurisdictions are Germany and the Netherlands.
-We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021.
+Generally, years Years prior to fiscal 2019 2015 are closed for examination under the statute of limitation for U.S. federal and U.S. state and local or non-U.S. tax jurisdictions.
+Our primary foreign tax jurisdictions state.
+In the Netherlands, years prior to fiscal 2019 are closed for examination.
+We are under examination in Germany and the Netherlands for fiscal years 2019 to 2022.
+We have tax years no current open audits in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021 U.S.

-We have historically determined that certain undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. The deferred tax liability on the outside basis difference is primarily withholding tax on future dividend distributions.
-The deferred tax liability related to undistributed earnings of our foreign subsidiaries was less than \$ to have any uncertain tax positions as of March 2, 2024 and May 27, 2023.
-We record penalties and interest related to uncertain tax positions in the income tax expense line item within the consolidated statements of comprehensive loss when applicable.
+We have historically determined that certain undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. The deferred tax liability liabilities on the outside basis difference is now primarily withholding tax on future dividend distributions.
+The deferred tax liability liabilities related to undistributed earnings of our foreign subsidiaries was less than \$0.1 million as of March 2, 2024 August 31, 2024 and May 27, 2023 June 1, 2024.